Vindaloo (song): Music video

-Controversy
+Reception

 As the song has a chant-style metre, Vindaloo has been equated to a "hooligan's anthem".
 However, it has been praised for showing the multiculturalism of England by creating a post-modern national football anthem through the usage of a Goan/Portuguese dish; The Guardian called it an "irritating, pretentiously proletarian jape" because most of the lyrics are fairly nonsensical.

-The BBC thought the band was being deliberately provocative referencing an earlier incident during the The Late Show when band member, Keith Allen, got into an extremely heated row over British comedy being changed to appease political correctness.
+The BBC thought the band was being deliberately provocative referencing an earlier incident during The Late Show when band member Keith Allen got into an extremely heated row over British comedy being changed to appease political correctness.
 Before storming out of the live broadcast, Allen said to Asian writer Farrukh Dhondy "It's not a chip you've got on your shoulder, it's a fucking vindaloo!".
 He later claimed he used the term vindaloo due to its faux ethnicity (vindaloo from Goan cuisine actually originated from Portugal); he felt self-appointed spokespeople were appropriating the concerns of ethnic minorities for their own domestic agendas.